-Any grievance must be personally presented, either orally or in writing, to the Authority's Management Office of the housing project in which the Tenant resides, within ten (10) days after the occurrence giving rise to the grievance, so that the grievance may be discussed informally and an attempt can be made to settle the grievance without a formal hearing.
+Any grievance must be personally presented, either orally or in writing, to the Franklin Height management office within 10 days after the occurrence giving rise to the grievance so that the grievance may be discussed informally and an attempt can be made to settle the grievance without a formal hearing.
 As soon as the grievance is received, it will be reviewed by the Authority to ascertain that the event qualifies as a grievable issue.
-If the matter is not grievable, the Tenant will be notified in writing that the matter raised is not subject to the Authority's grievance procedure, with the reasons therefor stated.
+If the matter is not a grievance, the tenant will be notified in writing that the matter raised is not subject to the HRHA's grievance procedure.

-If the matter falls under the grievance procedure, the Tenant will be contacted to arrange a mutually convenient time within ten (10) working days to meet so the grievance may be discussed informally and settled without a hearing.
-Within a reasonable time, not in excess of ten (10) working days after presentation of the grievance, a summary of the informal discussion shall be prepared by the Authority, and a copy thereof shall be provided to the Tenant and one retained in the Tenant's file.
-The summary shall be in writing and shall specify the names of the participants, dates of meeting, the nature of the proposed disposition of the grievance, and the specific reasons therefor, and shall specify the procedures by which the Tenant may obtain a hearing if he/she is not satisfied by the proposed disposition of the grievance.
+If the matter falls under the grievance procedure, the tenant will be contacted to arrange a mutually convenient time within 10 business days to meet so the grievance may be discussed informally and settled without a hearing.
+Within a reasonable time, not in excess of 10 business days after presentation of the grievance, a summary of the informal discussion shall be prepared by the HRHA, and a copy will be provided to the tenant and one retained in the tenant's file.
+The summary shall be in writing and shall specify the names of the participants, dates of meeting, the nature of the proposed disposition of the grievance, and the specific reasons therefor, and shall specify the procedures by which the tenant may obtain a hearing if they are not satisfied by the proposed disposition of the grievance.